ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>The value must match regular expression `/[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}/`</dd>
 </dl>

-### ibmcloud secrets-manager secret-metadata-update (Update secret metadata)
+### ibmcloud secrets-manager secret-metadata-update
 {: #secrets-manager-cli-secret-metadata-update-command}

 Updates the metadata of a secret, such as its name or description.

 To update the actual contents of a secret, rotate the secret by using the [Invoke an action on a secret](#update-secret) method.

 ```sh
 ibmcloud secrets-manager secret-metadata-update --secret-type SECRET-TYPE --id ID --metadata METADATA --resources RESOURCES